 - Sexual injuries or advice in the event of an assualt

 Your choice of contraception will depend on your age, health and the status of your relationship.
 Talk to Dr Fred or Nurse Jenny if you are unsure which method is best for you.
 They will ask about your health so they can recommend the best forms of contraception for you.

 - Contraceptive pills–“the pill”

 - Long acting slow release injection–Depo Provera

-- Long acting reversible contraception is available at Doctors on Luckens, please ask Dr Fred or nurse June for further information
+- Long acting reversible contraception is available at Doctors on Luckens, please ask Dr Fred or Nurse Jenny for further information

 - Permanent contraception: vasectomy for men and tubal ligation for women